scottlawsonbc/audio-reactive-led-strip/README.md

 A PyQtGraph GUI will open to display the output of the visualization on the computer.

 If you encounter any issues or have questions about this project, feel free to open a new issue.

+# License
+All code in this project is released under the MIT License.